 Everyone comes to writing with a different background.
 Different instructors.
 Different books we’ve read over the years that influence us.
 Different advice we’ve been given and rules we’ve been told.
 But when it comes to writing for yourself as a self-published author or prepping a manuscript for traditional publication, you may need to go against the rules you thought you knew and adapt to one style guide or another.
+These self-editing tips focus on number rules and will help you understand how to follow one particular set of guidelines.

 What are style guides?